 So mote it be.

 So if I sound like someone you might want to work with, get on my calendar You can pick the 45 minute or 1 hour call for absolutely free.
-For a two hour consultation, I charge $250.
-And yes, I’m worth it!
+For a two hour consultation, I only charge $250.

 See you soon!